 The forecast year-on-year change was applied to each of the 17,520 half-hours for each simulation in the half-hourly model and to each forecast year.
-The process breaks demand for each half-hour into heat-base-cooling load.
-The process then grows half-hourly heat-base-cooling load by annual or seasonal growth indices such as energy efficiency of air-conditioners decreasing cooling load, or population growth and price impacting half-hourly heat, base and cooling load.
-As a result, the load factor between maximum demand and annual energy changes over time.
+The process grows half-hourly underlying demand by annual or seasonal growth indices such as population growth, economic factors and price.